Work graphs API – compute rasterizer learning sample

 };

 Although, as we planned in the beginning of the article, we want to collect data with similar performance characteristics together.
-The native work graph construct to achieve this is the output array.
+The native Workgraph construct to achieve this is the output array.
 So far we’ve only targeted individual outputs.
 Output-arrays can be understood as bundles of outputs bound together.
-Instead of flow control, we use an index to choose which one to output to.
-When there are only a couple of outputs it might not make much of a difference, but once there are a couple of hundred outputs involved, it becomes highly inefficient to branch.
+Instead of flow control we use an index to choose to which one to output to.
+When there are only a couple of outputs it might not make much of a difference, but once there are a couple of hundred of outputs involved, it becomes highly inefficient to branch.
 We specify the size of the output array in the annotations of the output together with output limits and output node name.
 Just like with multiple outputs, it’s not a requirement to select just a single option and feed data mutually exclusive.
-If an algorithm requires you to feed multiple outputs (or multiple slots in the output-array) with data that’s perfectly fine.
+If an algorithm requires you to feed multiple outputs (or multiple slots in the output-array) with data, that’s perfectly fine.
 Just remember to adjust your peak output size.

 void TriangleFetchAndTransform(